 How Keilim Works

-Keilim is designed around six policy-building modules: 1.
+Keilim is designed around five policy-building modules: 1.
 Foundational Elements, 2.
 Prohibited Conduct, 3.
 Interaction Guidelines, 4.
-Screening, 5.
-Organizational Response, and 6.
+Organizational Response, and 5.
 Living Your Policy.
 While the modules are structured to build upon one another, Keilim is also designed so organizations can begin in the area where the most work is needed.

 For organizations seeking to follow the Keilim roadmap: